Boy band BTS dominate at American Music Awards | DW | 22.11.2021

 Swift's album Evermore was also voted favorite pop album.

-With her two wins, Swift extended her record as the AMAs' most-awarded artist ever, having collected the accolade 34 times over the years.
+With her two wins, Swift extended her record as the AMAs' most-awarded artist ever, having collected an accolade 34 times over the years.

 The evening was packed with performances, including a throwback performance of two boy bands popular in the 1980s and early '90s: New Edition and New Kids on the Block.
 Both groups performed musical mashups of several of their hits, as visibly enthused older attendees sang along in the audience.